ryqndev/learn-ryqn-dev/src/content/creating-your-first-react-project/README.md

 ### Hack at UCI

-The next section content will be released on the workshop day.
+The next section content (actually coding React) will be released on the workshop day.